Vin5Sas/ComfyUI-CompactAudioSuite/README.md

 # Five ComfyUI custom nodes, packaged together:

-- **General Curve Editor** - a single draggable curve graph plus an interpolation dropdown.
-Not audio-specific; the curve it produces can be consumed by any node that wants a time-varying value.
+- **General Curve Editor** - a single draggable curve graph plus an interpolation dropdown. the curve it produces can be consumed by any node that wants a time-varying value.
 - **Audio Amplifier** - applies that curve as a per-time multiplier on a base gain (in dB) to an AUDIO input.